stackOcean-official/r-naive-bayes-showcase/README.md

 ### Run the model with your custom data in RStudio:

-If you have not done when running the script with example data,run the following commands within R Studio to install the required packages:
+If you have not done when running the script with example data, run the following commands within R Studio to install the required packages:
 ```
 install.packages("quanteda")
 install.packages("quanteda.textmodels")